A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Discussion

 \textit{Limitations.} This survey had several limitations and areas for improvement for similar data-gathering efforts in the future.

-First, the survey used language ``liberal'' and ``conservative'' for salience and clarity to participants due to their ubiquity in U.S.~political parlance, but these may be described as ``left-wing'' and ``right-wing'' for concordance with international (as opposed to just American) political-spectrum terminology---``liberalism'' indeed has a broader definition outside of the United States, which could leave some more global-politics-minded respondents confused or conflicted.
+The survey used language ``liberal'' and ``conservative'' for salience and clarity to participants due to their ubiquity in U.S.~political parlance, but these might be alternately described as ``left-wing'' and ``right-wing'' for concordance with international (as opposed to just American) political-spectrum terminology---``liberalism'' indeed has a broader definition outside of the United States, which could leave some more global-politics-minded respondents confused or conflicted.

-Next, framing ideology as one-dimensional may hide nuances and generate inaccuracies.
-Future efforts may be able to relax the one-dimensional assumptive framing.
+Next, while our results indicate that the one-dimensional `political spectrum' is remarkably consistent within and between individuals, our survey did not investigate alternate, higher-dimensional ideology spaces.
+A survey set up to record two- or higher-dimensional abstract positions (e.g., `political compass'-type economic-redistribution and authoritarian axes) may explain more variance in political identification.
+However, the increased burden of data collection, questions about assessment when statements may not engage with all axes, and difficulty in visualizing results may be a challenge.

-Finally, these results are cross-sectional rather than longitudinal, leaving theories of ideological \textit{dynamics} at best indirectly informed.
-However, the accumulation of this type of high-resolution, transparent quantitative data on political attitudes, reactions, and preferences will gradually strengthen the ability to validate (and just as importantly, falsify) theories of political ideology and its dynamic changes.
+Additionally, these results are cross-sectional rather than longitudinal, leaving theories of ideological \textit{dynamics} at best indirectly informed.
+However, the accumulation of this type of high-resolution, transparent quantitative data on political attitudes, reactions, and preferences will gradually strengthen the ability to validate or falsify theories of political ideology and its dynamic changes.